gramjos/GetGitHubRepoNames/README.md

 #### Further Regex Experiments with Perl

-Given HTML structure, _most likely_ any match with this field separator pattern will occur within an anchor tag.
+Given HTML structure, _most likely_ any match with this field separator pattern will occur within an anchor tag, (the inner HTML).

 ```html
 <a> </a>